Biscoff Cheesecake

 making cheesecake batter.

-Finally, add the eggs, vanilla extract, and salt.
+Finally, add the eggs, the vanilla, and salt.

 I added the eggs all at once, but often times when making cheesecake, itโ€™s recommended that you add the eggs one at a time, waiting for one egg to be incorporated before adding the next one.
 That is because you want to avoid over mixing the batter once the eggs have been added.
 Beating the eggs too much can cause the cheesecake to crack.